A Baire Category Approach to Besicovitch's Theorem and Measure Regularity: Introduction

-One of the most natural examples of a monotone function with this density property is precisely the $s$-dimensional Hausdorff $\delta$-measure, when restricted to the set of closed sets whose measure satisfies some fixed lower bound.
-So besides being an interesting result in its own right, DMMin also serves an important role in the intermediate steps of the Besicovitch Theorem proof.
+One of the most natural examples of a monotone function with this density property is precisely the $s$-dimensional Hausdorff $\delta$-measure, when restricted to the set of closed sets whose measures satisfy some fixed lower bound.
+As such, $\DMM$ also serves an important role in the intermediate steps of the Besicovitch Theorem proof.